hci-a-if-its-2019/final-project-dwipangga/README.md

 #### c.
 Description of Participant 3
 - A Female student
--15 years old
+- 15 years old
--High schooler
+- High schooler
--Relatively known IT to some extend
+- Relatively known IT to some extend

 ### 2. What our participant should do?